 Today, NRCM has more than 25,000 supporters from across Maine and beyond.
 The power of your voices, your actions, and your passion are why we continue to succeed.
-In celebration of our past, present, and future, we held "50 Events for 50 Years."
+In celebration of our past, present, and future, we held "50 Events for 50 Years" in 2009.

-You have made NRCM the powerful organization we are today.
-You have talked to friends and neighbors, written to newspapers and legislators, testified at hearings, and given generously of your time and money to help win victories we can all be proud of.
+You make NRCM the powerful organization we are today.
+You talk with friends and neighbors, write to newspapers and legislators, testify at hearings, and give generously of your time and money to help win victories we can all be proud of.
 Thank you!

 Documentary Film: "Protecting the Nature of Maine: Fifty Years of the Natural Resources Council of Maine"

 In celebration of our 50th anniversary, we worked with filmmaker Richard Kane to create an inspiring documentary film featuring some of Maine’s most important environmental victories and the people who helped to make them possible.

 Stunning footage and dozens of interviews bring the threats and the accomplishments to life—and remind us what can be achieved when concerned people come together for a cause in which they believe.